Stark–Heegner theorem: History

-Deuring, Siegel, and Chowla all gave slightly variant proofs by modular functions in the immediate years after Stark.
+In the immediate years after Stark, Deuring, Siegel, and Chowla all gave slightly variant proofs by modular functions.
 Other versions in this genre have also cropped up over the years.
 For instance, in 1985, Monsur Kenku gave a proof using the Klein quartic (though again utilizing modular functions).
 And again, in 1999, Imin Chen gave another variant proof by modular functions (following Siegel's outline).